Sanat Naft Abadan F.C.: Return to the Persian Gulf Pro League

 After spending two years in the Azadegan League the club was again promoted to the Iran Pro League in 2010.
-In their first year Sanat Naft finished a respectable ninth place.
-The following year the club again finished in a respectable 10th place.
+In their first year Sanat Naft finished a ninth place.
+The following year the club again finished in 10th place.
 Before the 2012–13 Iran Pro League season there were high expectations for Sanat Naft.
 The club was a major disappointment and finished 16th and was relegated back to the Azadegan League.

 After a few seasons in the lower division, in the 2015–16 season after a last day 2–1 win against third place team Fajr Sepasi, Sanat Naft returned to the top flight after a three-year absence.